oaqa/FlexNeuART/scripts/data_convert/yahoo_answers/README.md

 # Basic data preparation
 This example covers a Manner subset of the Yahoo Answers Comprehensive.
 However, a similar procedure can be applied to a bigger collection.
+All experiments assume the variable `COLLECT_ROOT` in the script `scripts/config.sh` is set to `collections` and that all collections are stored in the `collections` sub-directory (relative to the source code root).

 Create raw-data directory and store raw data there: